PhotoDNA: Usage

+As a hashing algorithm, PhotoDNA is now used for multiple types of image-based online abuse including CSAM detection and detection of non-consensual intimate imagery.
 Microsoft originally used PhotoDNA on its own services including Bing and OneDrive.
 As of 2022, PhotoDNA was widely used by online service providers for their content moderation efforts including Google's Gmail, Twitter, Facebook, Adobe Systems, Reddit, and Discord.

 The UK Internet Watch Foundation, which has been compiling a reference database of PhotoDNA signatures, reportedly had over 300,000 hashes of known child sexual exploitation materials.

-Another source of the database was the National Center for Missing & Exploited Children (NCMEC).
+The National Center for Missing & Exploited Children (NCMEC) maintains hash databases using the PhotoDNA format as well as others such as PDQ, MD5, and SHA-1.

-PhotoDNA is widely used to remove content, disable accounts, and report people.
+PhotoDNA is widely used to identify known illegal content, disable accounts, and report individuals to investigative organizations.

+Access

+Access to PhotoDNA is limited due to the sensitive nature of the technology.
+Online platforms and law enforcement agencies can apply for access through Microsoft, or through organizations allowed to sublicense the technology.
+The Technology Coalition provides access for members and non-member online platforms, and Kindred Tech offers PhotoDNA for law enforcement agencies.